JanCBrammer/biopeaks/README.md

 # Changelog

+### Version 1.3.1 (May 06, 2020)
++ bugfix: corrected control-flow of artifact classification during auto-correction of ECG and PPG peaks.
++ bugfix: using PySide2 resources instead of PyQt5 resources

 ### Version 1.3.0 (April 27, 2020)
 + enhancement: using the official Qt Python bindings (PySide2) instead of PyQt5.
 + bugfix: enforcing minimal figure height to comply with requirements of Matplotlib > 3.2.0.